The makings of history are banal

 over the network and interpret as an image, to be embedded in the text

-at the point of the tag’s occurrence.
+at the point of the tag’s occurrence.if you have

 a better idea than what I’m presenting now, please let me know.
 I